MahdiAhmadiKamal/Audio-Classification/readme.md

 ```

 ## How to run
-+ Collect the sounds of as many people as you want in raw_data folder.
++ Collect the voices of as many people as you want in raw_data folder.
 + Perform post-processing on the data using `make_dataset.ipynb`.
 + Run this command to train model on your own dataset: